cop6567/Chicken-Nugget-Clicker-App/README.md

 # Open Source Clicking Game

-This is an open source clicking game app being developed with Flutter.
+This is an open source clicking game app being developed with Flutter, Firebase and FlutterFlow.
 The app will have scoreboards, boosts, leaderboards, and other features common to clicking games.

 ## Status